Who Gets Religious Exemptions And Why

 And the second is is that many religious organizations that are doing these services, both the worship services that are available but also the charitable services, on their campuses are doing these in historic buildings, buildings themselves that have very severe restrictions on the kind of building codes that are - building renovations that can go on, special building codes that attach to any renovation that gets done.
 That also just triples the cost or quadruples the cost in many instances.

 LUDDEN: All right, let's get another caller on the line.
-Kerry(ph) in Tampa, Florida, welcome to TALK OF THE NATION.
+Carrie(ph) in Tampa, Florida, welcome to TALK OF THE NATION.

 And my husband and I kind of sat down and decided what are the vaccines that we feel are really important, since our child is having such a negative reaction to them.
 We're going to pare down this list.
 We ended up giving him three over the course of nine months.
 And we then went to our county office and filled out the paperwork for a religious exemption for vaccines.

 LUDDEN: And what religion are you?

 CARRIE: We actually are not a part of any organized religion.
 At the time it was the only avenue available to us to have our child participate in different kinds of, you know, preschool or summer camps as you had mentioned.
 They did not ask us what our religion was, we didn't have to state that.
 We basically just had to listen to a bit of a lecture about how we were putting our child at risk.

 LUDDEN: Right, and, well, did you tell other parents about this, and were they concerned?
 Because a lot of parents, you know, would want all the kids to be vaccinated along with theirs.